Olympic gold medalist Sage Kotsenburg shredding a new snowboarding tour

 “As I’ve gotten older, it’s still cool that people bring it up,” he said.
 “It was such an awesome moment for me.”

-Seven years later, Kotsenburg is still shredding on mountains across the world, but now he is on a different kind of tour.
+Seven years later, Kotsenburg is still shredding on mountains across the world, but now he involved in a different kind of competition.

 “I am a very competitive person, and it was hard for me to let that go more than just going back to the Olympics,” Kotsenburg said.
 “I just wanted something different.”

-Kotsenburg has found it on YETI Natural Selection All-Mountain Freestyle Snowboarding Tour, that combines the big air of slopestyle and the mountain terrain of freeriding.
+Kotsenburg has found it on YETI Natural Selection Tour, an all-mountain freestyle competition which combines the big air of slopestyle and the mountain terrain of freeriding.

 “You do have that element of slopestyle,” Kotsenburg said.
 “You get to link a couple of these jumps together.
 None of us get practice runs on the course, so everything you see, its basically first try.”